 What info do I need when contacting a bondsman?

 When getting in touch with a bondsman, ensure you have:

 - The full name of the defendant

-- The name and location of the jail where the accused is detained
+- The name of the jail the defendant is jailed in

 - Real estate